 One of the most common eye disorders in children is amblyopia, sometimes known as "lazy eye."
-Amblyopia occurs in an eye that did not develop normal sight during early childhood.
-This fairly common condition is best corrected during infancy or early childhood.
-The visual system is fully developed after a child reaches nine years, and therefore, usually cannot be changed after that age.
+Amblyopia occurs in an eye or rarely both eyes that did not develop normal vision during early childhood.
+This relatively common condition is best corrected during infancy or early childhood.
+The visual system is fully developed after a child reaches approximately nine years age, and therefore, usually cannot be treated successfully at an older age.

-The main causes of amblyopia are strabismus, refractive error and abnormal cloudiness.
+The most common causes of amblyopia are strabismus, refractive error and obstruction of the vision.

-Strabismus is a misalignment of the eyes - crossed eyes - and is the most common cause of amblyopia.
-The crossed eye "turns off," and only the stronger eye is used.
+Strabismus is a misalignment of the eyes such as crossed eyes, and is the most common cause of amblyopia.
+The crossed eye "turns off" in the brain, and only the uncrossed eye is used and becomes "stronger."

-A refractive error - incorrect focus in one eye - causes amblyopia because the unfocused eye turns off. this type of amblyopia is very difficult to detect, since the eyes appear normal even though one has very poor vision.
+Refractive error, such as nearsightedness, farsightedness and astigmatism, causes amblyopia because the blurry, unfocused image prevents normal vision development.
+This type of amblyopia can be very difficult to detect, since the eyes appear normal even though one eye or rarely both eyes have poor vision.